-Key Transferable Skills: SEEC Level Five descriptors and QAA Subject Specific Benchmark for Early Childhood Studies and for Education Studies By the end of this level of this programme Primary: the students will be able to demonstrate for a threshold pass: An ability to communicate well, adapting interpersonal and communication skills to a range of situations, audiences and Degrees of complexity.
-Work based learning will enable students to convert the theoretical and practical skills gained, and establish them within the context of the A1, A2 LO2 LO5 LO3 LO6 Presentations Seminar and debate NORD2126 NORD2124 Demonstration of competency in working alone and as a team, listening carefully to others and reflecting critically on skills and views of oneself and others. workplace.
-Experiential and practical learning opportunities will further enhance A4 A5 A7 200 Reflection and evaluation of professional skills NORD2125 An ability to act with limited supervision and direction, within defined guidelines, accepting responsibility for achieving personal and/or group outcomes and/or outputs. learning and enable students to prepare for work placements, where appropriate.
-Tutorial support will be delivered, with a Research proposal and Literature reviews NORD2123 NORD2124 Competency in presenting information in a range of media focus on pastoral and study support.

-University of Plymouth Academic Partnerships Programme Quality Handbook UK 22-23 Page 25 of 62 Last Saved: 23/09/2022 and methods Secondary/Suppleme ntary: NORD2125 Evidence a reflective and proactive approach to their own learning and progression Further opportunities for field and practical work, work based learning and trips and events.
+Mary Transferrable Obiller Key Transferable Skills: SEEC Level Five descriptors and QAA Subject Specific Benchmark for Early Childhood Studies Larry Ormanood Stadies and for Education Studies By the end of this level of this programme the students will be able to demonstrate for Primary: a threshold pass: Work based learning will enable students Presentations NORD2126 An ability to communicate well, to convert the A1, A2 i resemations NORD2120 NORD2124 adapting interpersonal and communication skills to a theoretical and LO2 Seminar range of situations, audiences practical skills gained, LO5 and debate and Degrees of complexity. and establish them within the context of LO3 LO6 the workplace.
+A4 LOO NORD2125 Demonstration of competency in working along and as a team and Workplado.
+A5 110112120 in working alone and as a team, listening carefully to others and Experiential and A7 Reflection and reflecting critically on skills and practical learning evaluation of views of oneself and others. opportunities will further enhance professional skills .
+An ability to got with limited learning and enable Onno NORD2123 An ability to act with limited supervision and direction, within students to prepare NORD2124 defined guidelines, accepting for work placements, Decemb responsibility for achieving where appropriate.
+Research proposal personal and/or group Tutorial support will and outcomes and/or outputs. be delivered, with a Literature Competency in presenting focus on pastoral and reviews information in a range of study support. media and methods Secondary/Suppleme NORD2125 Evidence a reflective and proactive approach to their own learning and progression ntary: Further opportunities for field and practical work, work based learning and trips and events.
 L LO5 LO3 LO2 Response to person specification Reflection and evaluation of professional skills NORD2125 NORD2128 NORD2126